← All AI Agents & Tool Use modules

 This activity needs JavaScript.

-Why this matters next An agent that can act, remember, and recall still needs to handle goals too big for a single step.
-Module 5 gives it the discipline to plan first — break a goal into an ordered list of subtasks before charging in.
+Why this matters next An agent capable of action, memory, and recall still requires a mechanism for handling goals too large for a single iteration.
+Module 5 introduces the discipline of explicit planning — decomposing a goal into an ordered sequence of subtasks prior to execution.

-One-sentence summary: an agent has two memories — a fixed-size context window that holds only recent turns and silently forgets the oldest, and a long-term store it can deliberately save facts to and recall by key, so important information survives after it leaves the window.
+Summary: an agent maintains two memory systems — a fixed-capacity context window that retains only recent turns and silently evicts the oldest, and a long-term store to which facts can be explicitly committed and retrieved by key — so that essential information persists after it has been evicted from the context window.

 Next: Planning Before Acting →